feedhenry-raincatcher/raincatcher-result/README.md

-# FeedHenry WFM Result
+# FeedHenry RainCatcher Result

-A result module for WFM, for working with the results of pushing a workorder through a workflow.
+A result module for RainCatcher, for working with the results of pushing a workorder through a workflow.

 This module provides :
 - An AngularJS Service